Join mum Helen at the BabyLoved Family FunHouse festival in Preston

 Families are invited to attend Helen’s next event on April 27, which caters for all, from babies and toddlers, to children and parents.

-Attendees can bring along their no longer needed items to the event, top be delivered to women’s refuges.
+Attendees can bring along their no longer needed items to the event, to be delivered to women’s refuges.

 Tickets are £6.98 but BabyLoved Family is offering readers a discount using the code LEP via www.eventbrite.co.uk/e/59017520994